CDCgov/cdh-lava-react/readme.md

 ### Question 6:  Can we use the templates if we are an AWS shop, we don't use Azure?
 - Answer:  Yes, you can use components.

-### Question 7:  We are already using technology X to product Excel, PDF, or online reports.
+### Question 7:  We are already using technology X to produce Excel, PDF, or online reports.
 Is it worth it to change?
 - Answer:  Possibly.
 Would your users prefer reports
     - delivered scheduled or triggered by events without waiting to process via email, SharePoint, OneDrive or other cloud storage?
     - configurable in terms of recipients, text and contents with self service subscribe and unsubscribe?